 Agnès Reeves Taylor

 On 3 June 2017, she appeared before the Westminster’s Magistrate Court.
-Her bail application was denied and she remained in custody.
+Her request for bail was denied and she remained in custody.

 A preliminary hearing was held on 30 June 2017 before the Westminster Magistrate Court.